 Gulf Coast Bird Observatory is pleased to host a series of Bird ID Classes focused on species in our local area!
 These classes are open to the public and consist of in-depth identification lessons in person or on zoom, followed by a field trip.
 This is a great opportunity to learn about birds, how to identify them, and where to find them in the wild.
 Your registration fee goes directly to help saving birds through our conservation work!

-The next class will be WATERFOWL OF THE UPPER TEXAS COAST WITH BOB FRIEDRICHS.
+The next class will be SPARROWS OF THE UPPER TEXAS COAST WITH BOB FRIEDRICHS.

 ID Classes & Field Trip

-• Details will be shared as date approaches and we know where the ducks are.
+• Details will be shared as date approaches and we know where the birds are.

 Unfamiliar with Zoom and online workshops?
 Not to worry!
 Zoom is quite easy to use on either a computer or smart phone.
 Our staff is willing and able to answer any questions that you have about this virtual format.